kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 // ListenerSetSpec defines the desired state of a ListenerSet. type ListenerSetSpec struct {
-    // ParentRef references the Gateway that the listeners are attached to.
+	// ParentRefs references the Gateway that the listeners are attached to.
-    ParentRef ParentGatewayReference `json:"parentRefs,omitempty"`
+	ParentRefs []ParentGatewayReference `json:"parentRefs,omitempty"`

 	// Listeners associated with this ListenerSet.
 Listeners define
 	// logical endpoints that are bound on this referenced parent Gateway's addresses.
 	//
 	// At least one Listener MUST be specified.
 	//